kubernetes/website/content/en/docs/reference/debug-cluster/flow-control.md

 ## Debug logging

-At `-v=3` or more verbosity, the API server outputs an httplog line for every request in the APIServer log, and it includes the following attributes.
+At `-v=3` or more verbosity, the API server outputs an httplog line for every request in the API server log, and it includes the following attributes.

 - `apf_fs`: the name of the flow schema to which the request was classified.
 - `apf_pl`: the name of the priority level for that flow schema.
 - `apf_iseats`: the number of seats determined for the initial (normal) stage of execution of the request.
-- `apf_fseats`: the number of seats determined for the final stage of execution (accounting for the associated WATCH notifications) of the request.
+- `apf_fseats`: the number of seats determined for the final stage of execution (accounting for the associated `watch` notifications) of the request.
 - `apf_additionalLatency`: the duration of the final stage of execution of the request.